 There’s still this.
 The numbers of third-party insurers, individual and employer, that have figured out the virtue of low barrier primary care is very, very large.

 Then, look at the individual market.
 In the ACA individual market, cost-sharing reductions bring copay, deductibles, and mOOP down to trivial sums for those with incomes up to 200% FPL.
-And for those with higher incomes, even very high deductible plans come with pre-deductible primary care visits.
+And for those with higher incomes, many plans with even very high deductibles come with pre-deductible primary care visits.
 Even ACA catastrophic plans come, by law, with three pre-deductible primary care visits.

-Many of the most important preventative services are covered without cost-sharing for nearly all insureds, But, because DPC do not make insurance claims, DPC patients often end up paying for them.
+Many of the most important preventative services are covered without cost-sharing for nearly all insureds, But, because DPCPs do not make insurance claims, DPC patients often end up paying for them.
 A proud DPC subscriber recently tweeted, with joyful amazement, that the only part of her pap test for which she had to pay was pathologist’s interpretation; that part would have been free with her insurance.

 A recent self-brag by an employer-option DPC shed crocodile tears over the health risks to the 6.9% of non-DPC members who “received no care at all” in a particular study year, so adjudicated because they had no filed claims during the period.
 A few pages earlier, the same study bragged about all the phone calls the DPC provider took on matters like prescription refills or quickly advising patients on what to do about a fever or sprain.
 Does it never occur to DPC advocates that non-DPC patients with trusted FFS-PCPs often dispose of similar matters similarly?
 Have they never seen patient portals?
 Have they not heard that large medical systems (and insurers) have 24/7 triage nurses of whom you can make inquiries about fevers and sprains without charge?
 Do they not remember that one of the historical reasons PCPs turned to the subscription model was so that they could get paid for traditionally un-billed services like routine prescription renewal or telephone triage for fever and ankle sprains?**